trilinos/trilinos.github.io/pages/community/trilinos_user_meetings/trilinos_user-developer_group_meeting_2019.md

 ## Dates

 Note: The below dates are firm.
-The content of each day may change based on demand.
+The schedule is still subject to change.

 October 22nd: User Sessions
 October 23rd: Developer Sessions & Performance Testing (Not specific to Trilinos)